Caodaism: The Holy See

+In the city of Tây Ninh stands the Cao Dai Holy See (Tòa Thánh Tây Ninh), the Caodaist headquarter.
+At the heart of the religious enclave is the Great Divine Temple.
+Being the major center of Cao Dai pilgrimage, the Tây Ninh Holy See is one of Vietnam's major tourist attractions.

 Fundamental rules and values

 The doctrines of the Cao Đài faith tends not only to reconcile all religious views, but also to adapt itself to all degrees of spiritual evolution.
 A basic principle of Caodaism is "All Religions are One".
 Cao Đài has been described from five different points of view: